Sexual Assault, Violence and Harassment (Title IX)

 When should I report a complaint?

-The College is committed to ensuring a community that is safe for all who study, live, work and visit here.
+The University is committed to ensuring a community that is safe for all who study, live, work and visit here.
 Immediate notification to one of the many listed resources (Title IX Resources) is critical to fulfilling our commitment to you.
 We understand that sexual discrimination, harassment, assault, misconduct or violence may be difficult to report but immediate reporting allows for the best possible efforts to support the victim, and to investigate and address the claim.
-Delays in reporting may limit the type or effectiveness of responses from the College, law enforcement and external resources.
+Delays in reporting may limit the type or effectiveness of responses from the University, law enforcement and external resources.
 Delays may impact physical evidence and access to witnesses that may assist us in investigating and responding to your claim.

 Sexual discrimination, harassment, assault, misconduct or violence can take many forms, including any sexual contact that lacks mutual consent.
 Harassment may take the form of stalking or the distribution, the display or discussion of any written, graphic, visual or auditory material that is sexual in nature and has the purpose or effect of threatening, intimidating or interfering with a person or person’s ability to study or work.
 This also includes repeated incidents where electronic media such as the Internet, cell phones, or other similar devices are used to pursue, intimidate or threaten and place a reasonable person in fear (cyber-stalking).
-Such instances would constitute violations of College policy, NYS State and/or Federal law and should be reported immediately.
+Such instances would constitute violations of University policy, NYS State and/or Federal law and should be reported immediately.

 Additional information on the expectation of conduct or prohibited conduct can be found in the Student Handbook, Collective Bargaining Agreements, SUNY Discrimination Complaint Procedure, Human Resources, Diversity & Inclusion website, Title IX website, and the SUNY New Paltz website.
 Educational programming on these standards of conduct will be provided as appropriate; however, it is the responsibility of every student and employee to be aware of these policies.